UnravelSports/unravelsports.github.io/_posts/2022-07-11-player-id-matching-system.md

 Before describing how we're going to leverage everything discussed before to build our matching funnel we need to take note of two potential data issues, and one idea I have not implemented in my design that might prove helpful.

 #### Wrong Birthdays
 One important issue, that is easy to overlook in a name matching system, is wrong birthdays.
-From debugging my own implemenation I've noticed erros in birthdays can be simple typos, a translation error from MM-DD-YY to DD-MM-YY or they might just be a day of, for whatever reason.
+From debugging my own implementation I've noticed errors in birthdays can be simple typos, a translation error from MM-DD-YY to DD-MM-YY or they might just be a day of, for whatever reason.

 This means that we will need to handle cases where birthdays are approximately correct by specifying a date of birth range.
 From some trial and error I've found that adding the following dates to the date of birth range will help improve matching:
 - The original birth date